 Canada’s Embassy in Ankara, Turkey, is accredited to Turkmenistan, while the Turkmenistan Embassy in Washington, D.C. is accredited to Canada.

-Parliamentary Secretary Obhrai visited Ashgabat in January 2010, meeting with Foreign Minister Rashid Meredov and other senior officials.
+Parliamentary Secretary Obhrai visited Turkmenistan in January 2010, where he met with Foreign Minister Rashid Meredov and other senior officials.

 Canada's commercial interests in Turkmenistan are very limited.
-Canadian merchandise exports in 2010 were $9.0 million, mostly in machinery, representing an increase of 16% from 2009.
-Imports from Turkmenistan came to less than $1 million, primarily in miscellaneous textile articles.
+Canadian merchandise exports in 2014 were $13.9 million, and were mostly in machinery and mechanical products.
+Imports from Turkmenistan in 2014 almost doubled over the previous year to $1.9 million, primarily in miscellaneous textile articles.
 However, a number of Canadian oil & gas companies have businesses in or with Turkmenistan.
-In June 2010, DFAIT, in collaboration with the private sector, organised a visit by a Turkmenistani delegation of senior government officials to the Calgary Global Petroleum Show.
+In June 2010, DFATD, in collaboration with the private sector, organized a visit by a Turkmen delegation of senior government officials to the Calgary Global Petroleum Show.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .